MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 These allow us to retrieve registered services without declaring dependencies in the constructor.

 At this point, the Pattern Priesthood will begin freaking out, reciting mystical lore: "Requesting services without dependency injection is the [Service Locator](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) anti-pattern!"
 This is often a valid concern, but we'll take a look at a couple of equally-valid exceptions to this _advice_.
 (And _advice_ is all architectural patterns are.
-All too often [Architecture Astronauts](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/) invoke the Secret Truths of Patterns, to be treated by their flock as inviolable rules handed down by Authorities Who Know Better.
+All too often [Architecture Astronauts](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/) invoke the Secret Truths of Patterns, to be treated by their flock as inviolable rules handed down by Authorities.
 Hopefully one of these Authorities has declared _that_ to be an anti-pattern!)

 All joking aside, I will emphasize that I do agree DI is usually preferable to Service Locator (otherwise there would be little point to writing this article), but class libraries are a special case where "doing the wrong thing for the right reasons" sometimes applies.

-.NET's DI uses the common approach of declaring dependencies in the constructor.
+.NET Core DI uses the common approach of declaring dependencies in the constructor.
 The parameters define the dependencies as interface references, and the DI system wires up the parameters with concrete instance references.

 ```
 public class MyUtility